by Kyndra Steinmann

 Hide the cards around the room.
 Give each child a scavenger hunt card (printable below) and set the timer (optional).
 How many cards can they collect in the given time?

 Alternative version for older children: Put the number cards out in plain sight and have them hunt for hidden flashcards and match them to the number cards.
-This exercise teaches reasoning skills and logic as they have to work backwards from the answers to the combinations.
+This exercise teaches reasoning skills and logic as they have to work backward from the answers to the combinations.